 b.
 All students in grades 7-12 shall have the opportunity to participate in interscholastic sports programs.

-C. With regard to other school-based activities the District shall:
+C. With regard to other school-based activities:

 1. The schools shall provide at least thirty (30) minutes daily for students to eat.

 2. Students, parents, and other community members shall have access to, and be encouraged to use, the school’s outdoor physical activity facilities outside the normal school day.

 3. The schools may demonstrate support for the health of all students by hosting health clinics and screenings and encouraging parents to enroll their eligible children in Medicaid or in other children’s health insurance programs for which they may qualify.